-We incorporate information from before the demographic transitions by constructing a balanced panel with yearly interpolated values for real GDP per capita and transition status, starting in 1500.
-This latter date is more than 250 years before the first observed CBR transition starts.
+The fact that the distributions of log GDP per capita levels at the start of transitions in CBRs or CDRs are i) fairly stable over time and ii) roughly unimodal suggests a link between the level of log GDP per capita and transition takeoffs.
+In the first specification of our hazard model, we will consider it as the only factor.
+To this end, we construct a balanced panel with yearly interpolated values for real GDP per capita and transition status, starting in 1500.
 The 2018 version of the Maddison database assigns GDP per capita values for 11 countries in the year 1500.
-We expand our panel by making cautious imputations for 37 additional countries.
-These are countries that have some pre-modern GDP per capita data in the Maddison data set, though not for 1500 specifically (see Appendix D).
-After excluding countries for which we do not observe the start of the CBR transition, this gives us a panel of 44 countries between 1500 and 2016.
+We expand our panel by making cautious imputations for 37 additional countries that have some pre-modern GDP per capita data, though not for 1500 specifically (see Appendix E).
+After excluding 4 countries for which we do not observe the start of the CBR transition and 1 for which we lack bilateral distance data, this gives us a panel of 43 countries between 1500 and 2016.